Skip to main content

 X Introduces New Features, Reports Record User Engagement - Is This Marketing Strategy or User-Driven Growth?

-According to the company, these features have played a role in driving all-time-high engagement metrics but there’s a debate among marketers, tech observers, and social communities about whether this growth is real, and more importantly, whether it’s the result of a deliberate digital marketing strategy or organic user demand.
+According to the company, these features have helped drive all-time-high engagement metrics, but there's a debate among marketers, tech observers, and social communities about whether this growth is real. and more importantly, whether it's the result of a deliberate digital marketing strategy or organic user demand.

 However, questions remain about how meaningful the reported engagement numbers really are.
 X has touted these figures as "highest engagement days ever" and significant year-over-year increases in time spent in the app as evidence of ongoing vitality and relevance.
 But without transparent external metrics backing those claims, many observers are skeptical.